centreon/centreon-documentation/cloud/monitoring/pluginpacks.md

 For each type of equipment,
  the templates determine which indicators will be monitored and set default warning and critical thresholds (these may be fine-tuned later on).
-If you want to use a pack, you must install it on the central server.
+If you want to use a pack, you must install it on the user interface.

   Some packs also contain discovery rules.